camunda/camunda-docs-static/get-started/content/quick-start/_index.md

 {{< get-code repo="camunda-get-started-quickstart" >}}

-You will be guided through the following steps:
+You will be guided through the following six steps: